ln-komandur/ESP32/README.md

 `sudo ln -s $HOME/eclipse-installation/eclipse /usr/local/bin/`

-Also test if the executable file can be called from any directory with
+Also test if the executable file can be called from any directory with `eclipse` at the terminal and close it.

-`eclipse`

 Now, create a .desktop file to be able to start eclipse from GUI menu's in the desktop with